MikeSusutZZ/SPACE/README.md

 - '`' Able to build ships
 - '^' Ship available to be used

+### Locations
+- Planets: Where structures can be built and resources stored
+- Asteroids: If a ship ends a turn here, there is a 50% chancce of it being **destroyed**!
+- Empty space: Nothing of note, just for you to fly through

 ### Actions

+#### Ships
 Ships may only take one action per turn

 Ships can hold resources in their cargo.
 This cargo size is different for each ship.
 Ships have certain actions.
 All ships have: